aaronshibutho-prog/multi-factor-valuation-model/README.md

 # multi-factor-valuation-model
 Built a multi-factor stock valuation model in Python that automates intrinsic value estimation using real-time financial data.
 The model integrates DCF, capital structure analysis, profitability metrics, and scoring logic to produce structured buy/fair/sell signals.
+I have made it Tech-Savvy, as it uses pandas and Yfinance for data structuring and extraction.

 **Methodology Used**
 The model evaluates companies using: